 Help us ensure that our neighbors have the help they need, when they need it.
 Below are just a few stories from people who sought and received help from St. Vincent de Paul of Seattle/King County, thanks to donors like you.

 You can make a big difference with a modest donation.
-Often, a $100 donation can keep a family’s lights or water on for a month, while a $250 donation can prevent homelessness for a family , and a $1000 donation can provide Case Management services for one person for a year.
+Often, a $100 donation can keep a family in housing for a month, while a $25 dollar donation can help a family for a week, and a $10 donation can help with rent for a few days.

-On May 5th, when you donate through Seattle Foundation’s GiveBIG 2015 — a one-day, online charitable giving event to benefit nonprofits in our community – donations are stretched further thanks to The Seattle Foundation and GiveBIG sponsors, who will match a share of every contribution!
-If you are a Seattle Foundation Fundholders, pleaseLogin to make a grant recommendation from your fund.
+On May 6th, when you donate through Seattle Foundation’s GiveBIG 2014 — a one-day, online charitable giving event to benefit nonprofits in our community – donations are stretched further thanks to The Seattle Foundation and GiveBIG sponsors, who will match a share of every contribution!

 Sophia has been out of work for several months.
 Her unemployment only covers her mortgage, leaving nothing for utility payments at this time.
 She relies on her elderly mother’s SSI check to pay every other bill and expense in the house at this time.
 It is not enough.
 The family was at risk of disconnection of their Seattle City Light service.
 They needed $192 to prevent disconnection.
 They were able to pay $92 and SVdP was able to pay the last $100 to prevent disconnection.